jjCode01/xer-reader/README.md

 from xer_reader import XerReader
 ```

-Create a new instance of a `XerReader` passing in the XER file as an argument. `XerReader` can accept the file path represented as a `str` or pathlib `Path` object, or a Binary file received as a response from requests, Flask, FastAPI, etc...
+Create a new instance of an `XerReader` object by passing in the XER file as an argument. `XerReader` can accept the file path represented as a `str` or pathlib `Path` object, or a Binary file received as a response from requests, Flask, FastAPI, etc...

 ```python
 file = r"/path/to/file.xer"